Megan Ryder-Burbidge’s Field Notes from Jordan

 Courtesy of Megan

-Field Notes are firsthand travel recommendations for and by our ECT Clubhouse members.
-Get the lowdown on destinations across the globe from travelers and locals alike.
+Field Notes are firsthand travel recommendations for and/or by our ECT community, where we share the lowdown on destinations across the globe from travelers and locals alike.
 This week, Sororal founder, Megan Ryder-Burbidge, shares her notes from Jordan.

 The Hashemite Kingdom of Jordan is a remarkable destination for those wishing to dip their toes into traveling in and around the Middle East.
 For culturally-focused travelers and those seeking experiences slightly different from typical tourism hot spots, Jordan offers rich history, warm hospitality, and a safe environment for women and solo travellers alike.
 While visiting, I chose to forgo the cookie-cutter options and focused primarily on local gastronomy, indigenous farming, the agrifood scene, and connecting with local women-led organizations and service providers.